The Hermetic Wisdom of Quran — Part 2 (The Chosen One)

 Introduction

 Throughout history, human observation has consistently discerned a profound order in the cosmos, from the microcosmic realms of atoms to the vast expanse of galaxies.
 This order, expressed through intricate patterns and harmonious rhythms, reflects a divine design inherent in the very fabric of existence.
-It is a design that unfolds with purpose and certainty, woven into the essence of all things.
+It is a design that unfolds with purpose and certainty, being ingrained into the essence of all things.

 It is significant to highlight that Chapter 38 of the Quran presents the narratives of David, Solomon, and Job from the Bible in a highly symbolic manner.
-Whilst the chapter lacks explicit details of these stories, but inklings of their possible connections to certain anecdotes of the Old Testament have been recognized by the Muslims interpreters as very striking in their depictions of these characters.
+Whilst the chapter lacks explicit details of these stories, but impressions of their possible connections to certain anecdotes of the Old Testament have been recognized by the Muslims interpreters as very striking in their depictions of these characters.

 The Aries Trial